Reinforcement Learning Policy Recommendation for Interbank Network Stability: Model

 \subsection{The evolution of the banking system: determining the policy recommendation}

 As anticipated in the previous section, we use the reinforcement learning paradigm to move the parameter $\eta_{t}$ and obtain an optimal policy recommendation in the described banking system.
-The aim of reinforcement learning is to solve a decision making problem in which the timing of costs and benefits is relevant.
-In an interbank market that follows the specified dynamics for the creation of lending agreements, reinforcement learning can help in determining the policy recommendation that better identifies the optimal attachment strategy to follow in Eq. \ref{Eq:fitness}, even when partial information about the system is provided.
-Hereafter, we refer to the reinforcement learning algorithm simply as the learning algorithm.
+Reinforcement learning aims to solve a decision-making problem in which the timing of costs and benefits is relevant.
+In an interbank market that follows the specified dynamics for the creation of lending agreements, reinforcement learning can help determine the policy recommendation that better identifies the optimal attachment strategy to follow in Eq. \ref{Eq:fitness}, even when partial information about the system is provided.
+Hereafter, we refer to the reinforcement learning algorithm as the learning algorithm.
 A Markov Decision Process (MDP) is the mathematical formalism under which the reinforcement learning problem is usually defined.
 A MDP comprises of a set of possible states $S_{t} \in \mathcal{S}$, a set of possible actions $A_{t} \in \mathcal{A}$ and a transition probability $P[S_{t+1} = s' \mid S_{t} = s, A_{t} = a]$.
 At each time $t$, a learning agent that is in state $S_{t}$, takes an action $A_{t}$ and receives a reward $R_{t+1}\left(S_{t}, A_{t}, S_{t+1}\right) \in \mathbb{R}$ from the environment before moving to the next state $S_{t+1}$.
 We define the agent strategy $\pi: \mathcal{S}\times \mathcal{A} \mapsto [0,1]$ as the conditional probability $\pi(a \mid s)$ of taking the action $A_{t}=a$ being in the state $S_{t}=s$.
 The reinforcement learning problem is the stochastic control problem of maximizing the expected discounted cumulative reward

-where $\gamma \in [0,1)$ is a discount factor and the expectation is w.r.t. the sequence of states and actions reached following the strategy $\pi$.
+where $\gamma \in [0,1)$ is a discount factor, and the expectation is w.r.t. the sequence of states and actions reached following the strategy $\pi$.